lapd-c/acamps.github.io/_posts/2015-04-13-productivity-i.markdown

 # The work log

 This document -which might be handwritten or electronic- is where you should write down what you have accomplished every day.
-Write down when you started every task, and when you finished it.
+Write down **when you started every task, and when you finished it**.

 Don't plan on getting it as a habit.
 Practice it only one week at a time.